xKiwiLabs xKiwiLabs

 But in teaching, the stigma persists.
 Many institutions still treat AI use in student work as something to be prevented, detected, and punished.
 Even where policies have softened from outright bans to “permitted with disclosure,” the underlying message is often the same: AI use is suspicious.
 It’s a shortcut.
 It’s probably cheating, even if we can’t prove it.

 This needs to change.
-Not because AI tools are perfect — they’re not.
-Not because misuse doesn’t happen — it does.
-But because the cost of treating these tools as threats is far greater than the cost of teaching students to use them well.
+The cost of treating these tools as threats is far greater than the cost of teaching students to use them well.
 Every semester spent banning AI is a semester where students don’t learn the skills they’ll need in every job they’ll ever have.
 Every hour spent on detection is an hour not spent on pedagogy.

 AI as a Thinking Partner, Not an Answer Machine